Personality, behavior, and language function are affected more and memory less than in Alzheimer disease.

 The diagnosis of frontotemporal dementia is based on its typical symptoms, including how they developed.

-Positron emission tomography Positron Emission Tomography (PET) Positron emission tomography (PET) is a type of radionuclide scanning.
-A radionuclide is a radioactive form of an element, which means it is an unstable atom that becomes more stable by releasing... read more (PET), another type of imaging test, may help differentiate frontotemporal dementia from Alzheimer disease.
+Positron emission tomography Positron Emission Tomography (PET) Positron emission tomography (PET) is a type of medical imaging called radionuclide scanning.
+By detecting radiation after a radioactive material is administered, PET creates images that can... read more (PET), another type of imaging test, may help differentiate frontotemporal dementia from Alzheimer disease.

 Treatment of Frontotemporal Dementia